afdp777/rf69_fhss/README.md

 ## How To Use

+* Install the `RadioHead by Mike McCauley` library in Arduino IDE's Library Manager.

 * Copy the `rf69_fhss.h` file to your sketch directory.

 * Include it on your sketch / program: